 about the upcoming change that will affect many of their processes.

-Identify a person in each country who can take the role as local project manager for the country level
+Identify a person in each country who can take on the role of local project manager at the country level

 document conversion activity.